45 Truly Fun Things To Do In California

 Walk on Santa Monica Pier

-You will have heard of Santa Monica from movies and TV series, and will definitely know it’s one of the places where Hollywood celebrities love to live.
+You will have heard of Santa Monica from movies and TV series and will definitely know it’s one of the places where Hollywood celebrities love to live.
 It is famous for its Santa Monica Pier, a landmark of the Golden State for over 100 years.
-Walking along the Pier, riding its famous solar powered Ferris wheel, and enjoying its amusement park are simply unmissable.
-If you have time, make sure to also go to Pacific Pier.

-Santa Monica is also a great place for surfing or – waves permitting – stand up paddle; and for a romantic getaway: you will find plenty of excellent dining opportunities.
+Santa Monica is also a great place for surfing or – waves permitting – stand-up paddle, and for a romantic getaway: you will find plenty of excellent dining opportunities.

 Venice Beach